 Both Sb and Sj exhibit beta features in some passages, but may also be interspersed with alpha or beta* sections.

+For further discussion of the textual layers in the Liber Uricrisiarum, see Harvey’s chapter in Henry Daniel and the Rise of Middle English Medical Writing (ed.
+Star, 87-107).
 We hope that future work on patterns of variation across all witnesses will allow us or other scholars to refine these relationships and to develop models for the textual development of Daniel’s magnum opus.

 Abridged, Adapted, and Excerpted Versions

 The success of Daniel’s encyclopedic uroscopy treatise can be measured not only in the large number of surviving copies, but also in the number of adaptations it received in the fifteenth century.
 One of those adaptations was a minor success in its own right, with six copies (three of which appear in yet another useful compendium of medical knowledge).
 Others may have been made by or for an individual, and then not disseminated further, but their number (another eleven witnesses of varying lengths) and different focuses suggest that Daniel’s work reached audiences in many different forms, as the lists below suggest.
+For further discussion, see Tavormina’s chapter in Henry Daniel and the Rise of Middle English Medical Writing (ed.
+Star, 108-32).

 The Seventeen-Chapter Abridgement